Janine Butcher: 2021–2022

 Janine re-gains custody of Scarlett after Scarlett tells Kat that she wants to live with Janine.
 Janine later becomes jealous when Mick spends time with Linda, and tries to warn Linda away from Mick by taunting her about her alcoholism, causing Linda to continue drinking.
 Janine's jealousy intensifies, and she offers Linda money to leave Walford.
-Linda demands more money, which Janine cannot afford, and she resorts to fleecing Zack and Nancy by luring her old associate Melissa into posing as an investor for their business.
+Linda demands more money, which Janine cannot afford, and she resorts to fleecing Zack and Nancy by luring her old associate Melissa (Katharine Bennett-Fox) into posing as an investor for their business.
 They believe that they are investing in a restaurant; however, Melissa steals their money and shares it with Janine.
-Janine gives Linda the money, and she agrees to leave, but eventually decides to stay, when she realises that she cannot leave her family, much to Janine's annoyance.

-In June 2022, Linda realises that Janine has stolen Nancy's money, and tries to tell her, but Nancy storms off after an argument.
+Janine gives Linda the money, and she agrees to leave, but eventually decides to stay when she realises that she cannot leave her family.
+Linda realises that Janine has stolen Nancy's money, and tries to tell her, but Nancy storms off after an argument.
 After Linda's car breaks down, Janine offers to drive them back to Walford, but they argue and Janine loses concentration, causing her to crash into a tree.
-After believing that Linda is dead, Janine frames her for the accident, and goes to Australia with Scarlett.
-However, Janine visits Linda in hospital to keep up her caring pretence.
+After believing that Linda is dead, Janine frames her for the accident, and runs to Australia with Scarlett, but returns to visit Linda in hospital to keep up her caring pretense.
 Linda's friend and Zack's half-sister Sharon Watts (Letitia Dean) plans to tell Mick about Janine stealing Nancy's money, but Janine turns the tables on Sharon after finding out the stolen money is now in the hands of Sam Mitchell (now played by Kim Medcalf), who has used it to purchase the local nightclub from Ruby Allen (Louisa Lytton).
-Janine taunts Sharon by threatening to report Linda and the Mitchells to the fraud department for money-laundering, if Sharon does not pay her back the stolen £50,000, warning Sharon that Linda's alcoholism and Sharon being Phil's ex-wife would lead to the police believing her over Sharon.
-However, Sharon rebuffs Janine's threats, telling her she is just as guilty as they are.
+Janine taunts Sharon by threatening to report Linda and the Mitchells to the fraud department for money laundering, if Sharon does not pay her back the stolen £50,000, warning Sharon that Linda's alcoholism and Sharon being Phil's ex-wife would lead to the police believing her over Sharon.